XBRL Data Conversion Services

-- E-fiiling XBRL data with respective Regulatory Authorities viz MCA, SEBI, Stock Exchanges, RBI, Mutual Fund Associations etc.
+- E-filing XBRL data with respective Regulatory Authorities viz MCA, SEBI, Stock Exchanges, RBI, Mutual Fund Associations etc.

 XBRL – AN OVERVIEW

-XBRL is being developed by XBRL International, an international non-profit consortium of approximately 450 major companies, organizations and government agencies working together to build the XBRL language and promote and support its adoption.
-This collaborative effort began in 1998 and has produced a variety of specifications and taxonomies to support the goal of providing a standard, XML-based language for digitizing business reports in accordance with the rules of accounting in each country or with other reporting regimes such as banking regulation or performance benchmarking.
+XBRL is being developed by XBRL International, an international non-profit consortium of approximately 450 major companies, organizations, and government agencies working together to build the XBRL language and promote and support its adoption.

 Meaning of Taxonomy

-XBRL can be applied to a wide range of business and financial data.
-Among others it can handle
+Application of XBRL can be applied to a wide range of business and financial data.
+Among others it can handle:

 - Company internal and external financial reporting.